Aliases for HAT1 Gene

 GeneCards Summary for HAT1 Gene

 HAT1 (Histone Acetyltransferase 1) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include histone acetyltransferase activity.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include histone acetyltransferase activity and H4 histone acetyltransferase activity.